pul87/event-tickets/README.md

 **How we wire it (already in this repo):**

-- `Ticketing.Application.AddTicketingApplication(string? mediatrLicenseKey)` accepts a key and sets `cfg.LicenseKey`.
+- `Ticketing.Application.AddTicketingApplication(string? mediatrLicenseKey)` and `Payments.Application.AddPaymentsApplication(string? mediatrLicenseKey)` accept a key and set `cfg.LicenseKey`.
-- `Program.cs` reads the key from configuration and passes it to the method.
+- `Program.cs` reads the key from configuration and passes it to both methods.

 **Set the key locally (User Secrets – API project):**